Yandex Cloud

 • Clique alias: Specify the alias of a running clique.
 By default, the *ch_public public clique is used.

 • YTsaurus token: Manually set the OAuth token to use with YTsaurus.
-For more information, see the relevant YTsaurus documentation.
+For more information, see this YTsaurus article.

 • Cache TTL in seconds.
 Specify the cache time-to-live or leave the default value.
 The recommended value is 300 seconds (5 minutes).